MattheWhite/online-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Everyone loves to buy and sell stuff but we need a shop for that!
+In this project the goal is to build one the most common type of websites on the web: an online eCommerce web-application, where users can browse products, add them into a shopping cart, checkout items and make payments.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.